DSharpPlus/DSharpPlus/docs/source/reference/DiscordRole.rst

 	.. note::

-		If this value is true, this role's properties cannot be modified.
+		If this value is true, this role's properties other than color and permissions cannot be modified.

 	Whether or not this role is managed by integrations.